'We encourage Authors and others on NAC's journey to offer articles'.

 John Watt Joins NAC

 Published by Wild Dingo Press in 2016, John's first commercial work, 'Crooked Vows', was critically well-received, appearing as it did shortly before the findings of Julia Gillard's Royal Commission into Child Abuse were handed down.
 For anyone concerned about the Catholic Church's systemic behaviour, the Australian High Court's decision re Pell, the seemingly endless saga of so many disgraced priests and brothers, albeit a fictional work, 'Crooked Vows' is well-worth revisiting for those who haven't seen it before.
-John continues the theme with his next work destined for publishers June 2020.
+John continues the theme with his next work, 'Neither the Day Nor the Hour', to be submitted to publishers July 2020.
 (200514)

 Publication Dates and COVID-19